Vidhul-S/MatLab-Guide-for-Data-processing/README.md

-# MATLAB Guide for Industrial Production Index Data Processing
+k# MATLAB Guide for Industrial Production Index Data Processing

 This guide provides a step-by-step approach to using MATLAB for analyzing and processing the industrial production index dataset.
 It covers essential statistical measures, data visualization, sampling, and cleaning techniques.